- 1.CompTIA Network+ is the most widely recognized vendor-neutral networking certification for IT professionals

 Renewal Requirements

-CompTIA Network+ certification expires after 3 years.
-You can maintain your certification through continuing education units (CEUs) or by retaking the current exam.
+Network+ expires after 3 years.
+Maintain it through continuing education units (CEUs) or retake the current exam.

 - CEU requirements: 50 CEUs over 3 years to maintain certification